AlexLewis10/airportJS/README.md

+## Airport Challenge

+In Makers academy you start by learning Ruby and then in week5 you switch to JavaScript.
+I revisited the first weekend challenge after a few weeks work in JavaScript to help me evaluate how far I had come.

+Completed user stories are marked with DONE.

-An app to help control the flow of planes at an airport.
+It is a simple app to control the flow of planes at an airport.

 ## User Stories